FederatedAI/FATE/doc/2.0/fate/ml/homo_nn_tutorial.md

 ## Setup Homo-NN Setup by Step

-To run a Homo-NN task, we provi
+To run a Homo-NN task, we need to:
 1. Import required classes
 2. Prepare data, datasets, models, loss and optimizers
 3. Configure clients(guest&hosts) parameters, trainers; configure sever(arbiter) parameters and trainer